 Samsung's Galaxy Note 8 is a big-screen phone that commands your attention — and not just because it's a sequel to a device the company was forced to recall.
 It's because the Note 8 ushers in a new class of smartphones that is super-premium.

 Priced between $930 and $960 (depending on the carrier), Samsung's new phablet has the loftiest price tag of any mainstream Android handset yet.
-But the Note 8 tries to justify its super-premium price with the first dual-camera setup ever on a Samsung phone; the biggest screen ever offered by Samsung, at 6.3 inches; and a host of new tricks for the S Pen.
+But the Note 8 tries to justify its high price with the first dual-camera setup ever on a Samsung phone; the biggest screen ever offered by Samsung, at 6.3 inches; and a host of new tricks for the S Pen.
 The Note 8 also offers more RAM than the Galaxy S8 and S8+, as well as a smart new way to multitask.

 Is all of that worth about $80 to $100 more than the already large-and-in-charge Galaxy S8+?
 After living with the Note 8 for more than a week, I would say "yes."